BenjaminSchiller/JOBS/README.md

 	* * * * * cd ~/theJobsDir; ./jobs.sh startServer

 Similar to the *execute* command, it can be executed from the client (*start*) but starting a round from the server is commonly the way to go (*startServer*).

+In case jobs taks only a couple of seconds, it is not sensible to start new ones using cron as this is only initiated every minute.
+In this case, we recommend to use an infinite loop in a screen and execute something like ths following example in the respective jobs dir:

+	while [[ true ]]; do date; ./jobs.sh startServer; ./jobs.sh statusServer; sleep 5; done

 ### Job Starting: execute